gogryphon/gryphoonmoon/doc/build-freebsd.md

 **Updated for FreeBSD [12.2](https://www.freebsd.org/releases/12.2R/announce.html)**

-This guide describes how to build dashd, command-line utilities, and GUI on FreeBSD.
+This guide describes how to build gryphonmoond, command-line utilities, and GUI on FreeBSD.

 ## Dependencies